-- Communicate technical issues related to computer networks through presentations and reports, both written and verbal. - Demonstrate the ability to work effectively in teams. - Demonstrate the ability to implement network design and construct network info structure. - Demonstrate working knowledge of the OSI and TCP layered models.
+- Communicate technical issues related to computer networks through presentations and reports, both written and verbal. - · Demonstrate the ability to work effectively in teams. - · Demonstrate the ability to implement network design and construct network info structure. - · Demonstrate working knowledge of the OSI and TCP layered models.

 This degree can be completed through a mix of face-to-face, hybrid and online classes.
 Several of the courses are offered in an 8-week term, rather than a 16-week term.
-The program is designed to take two years to complete and is comprised of the following suggested pathway or course of study.
+The program is designed to take two years to complete and consists of the following suggested pathway or course of study.

+First Semester

+RUBRIC NUMBER COURSE TITLE SEMI ESTER CREDIT HOURS

+ITSC 1316 LINUX INSTALLATION AND CONFIGURATION N 3

+ITNW 1308 IMPLEMENTING AND SUPPORTING CLIENT 3

+OPERATING SYSTEMS

-RUBRIC NUMBER COURSE TITLE SEMESTER CREDIT HOURS ITSC 1316 LINUX INSTALLATION AND CONFIGURATION 3 ITNW 1308 IMPLEMENTING AND SUPPORTING CLIENT OPERATING SYSTEMS 3 ITCC 1414 CCNA 1: INTRODUCTION TO NETWORKS 4 ITCC 1444 CCNA 2: SWITCHING, ROUTING, AND WIRELESS ESSENTIALS 4 TOTAL HOUR RS 14
+ITCC 1414 CCNA 1: INTRODUCTION TO NETWORKS 4

+ITCC 1444 CCNA 2: SWITCHING, ROUTING, AND 4

+WIRELESS ESSENTIALS